 The Company has a defined contribution profit sharing plan and a 401(k) plan covering substantially all employees.
-Contributions to the profit sharing plan are made solely at the discretion of the board of managers.
+Contributions to the profit sharing plan are made solely at the discretion of the Executive Committee of the Board of Directors of the Company.
 Participants in the 401(k) plan are allowed to make tax deferred contributions under Section 401(k) of the Internal Revenue Code and require the Company to make a "Safe Harbor" contribution to the plan equal to 3% of compensation.
-Included in accrued compensation and benefits on the statement of financial condition is \$4,839,000 for the profit sharing plan and the 401(k) plan.
+Included in accrued compensation and benefits on the consolidated statement of financial condition is \$8,230,000 for the profit sharing plan and the 401(k) plan.